piercingimpulse/SocatUs/README.md

 5. Go back to the ZeroTier setting website and authorized the new connection and take note of each address in the Managed IP column (Note: You can give a name to the device to recognize to how belong the IP)
 6. Now connect the client and repeat step 5
 7. Once you are sure both devices are connect to the same VPN server, open the server (host) mobile terminal and type this command:

-`socat udp-recvfrom:47777,reuseaddr,keep alive,broadcast,fork udp:first.client.ip.from.zerotier:47777`
+`socat udp-recvfrom:47777,reuseaddr,keepalive,broadcast,fork udp:first.client.ip.from.zerotier:47777`

 8. On the first client then, run this command:

-`socat udp-recvfrom:47777,reuseaddr,keep alive,broadcast,fork udp:second.client.ip.from.zerotier:47777`
+`socat udp-recvfrom:47777,reuseaddr,keepalive,broadcast,fork udp:second.client.ip.from.zerotier:47777 & socat udp-l:22023,reuseaddr,broadcast,fork udp:server.ip.from.zerotier:22023`

+9. Repeat step 8 for every client you want to connect, remembering that you have to change the "upd:second.client.ip.from.zerotier" with the IP of the next client.

 # Final Note
-I've tested the whole procedure using two device on the same network with some tweaks to ensure I was tunneling every packets and it works, but as I don't have access two different network and forwarding port it's not possible on mobile network I can't say it works 100%; on the other hand, I had positive result in broadcasting at least the game host on the client mobile network.If anywant it's available to test this with me, just let me know (:
+Unfortunately, I coudn't do a proper test since I don't have access to another network.
+I've decided to forward a 3rd port on my router to tunnel back the host UDP broadcast message via TCP to test if everything works.
+And it does!
+The major results are with ZeroTier: having host on wifi and two clients on mobile network, I've managed to both see the host and connect to it!